-Seek out designers who use recycled material to create their jewelry.
+Seek out designers who use repurposed material to create their jewelry.
 Some jewelers may even let you supply the material.
-Maybe you or your relatives have some jewelry that is outdated or they just don’t wear anymore.
-Ask your jeweler if the stones and/or metals can be repurposed for your ring, and you’ll have a family heirloom with your own twist.
+If you or your relatives have jewelry that’s outdated or not worn anymore, think about repurposing it.
+Ask your jeweler if the stones and/or metals you collected can be used for your ring, and you’ll have a new family heirloom with your own twist.

 “My husband's ring was made with recycled gold from a piece of family jewelry no one was using, and I bought mine made with recycled gold from Etsy.”